π« Understanding Scams the Right Way | Authority & Government Scams — Chapter Five

 The victim fills gaps with assumption.

-When a caller claims to be from the IRS or a court office, the victim does not verify procedures — they defer to perceived expertise.
+When a caller claims to be from a tax agency or court office, the victim does not verify procedures — they defer to perceived expertise.

 The scammer doesn’t need accuracy.